leto/writing/blog_posts/parrot/m0_meeting.md

 allison++ brought up some good questions about how merging bytecode files would be done.
-We hadn't really thought about that, so it lead to some fruitful conversation about how PBC is currently merged, what it does wrong, and how M0 can do it less wronger.
+We hadn't really thought about that, so it lead to some fruitful conversation about how Parrot Bytecode (PBC) is currently merged, what it does wrong, and how M0 can do it less wronger.

 We then talked about what exactly a "Continuation" in M0 means, and tried to clear up some definitions between what is actually meant by Context, State and Continuation.